marketcalls/openalgo/README.md

 ## Documentation

-For detailed documentation on OpenAlgo, including setup guides, API references, and usage examples, refer to the `docs` folder within the repository.
+For detailed documentation on OpenAlgo, including setup guides, API references, and usage examples, refer to [https://docs.openalgo.in](https://docs.openalgo.in)

 ## Contributing